siw36/ansible-teamspeak/README.md

 ## About
 This playbook installs or updates a TeamSpeak server Simply provide the download link to the TeamSpeak server files and the playbook will automatically set everything up.

 ---

 ### TeamSpeak 3 Server
 #### Dependencies
-The target machine should be setup for ansible:
+Ansible:
+- Python needs to be installed
+- A user should be able to execute sudo commands without being asked for password confirmation ..* You can make sure your target machine meets these requirements by running the following bash script: [Prepare host for ansible](https://github.com/siw36/bash-prepare-workstation)

+Database:
 - MariaDB server (external or on the same machine)
 - A user for the TeamSpeak server that has rights on a database of the MariaDB server
-- Python needs to be installed
-- A user should be able to execute sudo commands without being asked for password confirmation ..* You can make sure your target machine meets these requirements by running the following bash script: [Prepare host for ansible](https://github.com/siw36/bash-prepare-workstation)

 - All TeamSpeak related dependencies will be installed during the play

 #### How to use